-In the past, Gypsies were not allowed to own land, so they began developing their own occupations which they still do today.
+In the past, Romani were not allowed to own land, so they began developing their own occupations which they still do today.
 These included such things as fortune-telling, horse trading, entertaining, acrobatics, and metal and wood working.
 They are especially known for their musical abilities.
 Many sing and play instruments at weddings, baptisms, festivals, and on other occasions.
 Unfortunately, they are also known as beggars and thieves.
 Petty theft (usually by children), begging, and black market peddling sometimes provide families with income.
 This reputation has caused much discrimination against them.
 In Yugoslavia, for example, they are last in line, even behind Albanians and Turks, for jobs.
 Some of the women work as domestic helpers, but are paid very low wages and are given no health benefits.

 Marriages are sometimes arranged by the parents, and young couples usually marry while in their mid- to late-teens.
 Often, they prefer to elope rather than to have a wedding ceremony.
 But regardless of the type ceremony, purity before marriage is something of great value to them.

-Balkan Gypsies in Iran and Turkey are Muslims, while those who live in the Ukraine are Russian Orthodox.
+Balkan Romani in Iran and Turkey are Muslims, while those who live in the Ukraine are Russian Orthodox.
 Although no information on the other groups' religions can be found, most are believed to be Russian Orthodox.

-Many Gypsies have maintained their religious traditions and beliefs.
+Many Romani have maintained their religious traditions and beliefs.
 They believe that ghosts, lizards, and snakes are capable of harming humans.
 Likewise, they believe that men have the power to curse others by giving them the "evil eye."
 They also believe that some men have the power to heal the sick.

-Although they may be more sanitary, more educated, and have more opportunities than Gypsies in the Middle East and India, they all have one thing in common: the need for Jesus.
+Although they may be more sanitary, more educated, and have more opportunities than Romani in the Middle East and India, they all have one thing in common: the need for Jesus.
 Prayer and evangelism efforts are needed in order to win them to Christ.

-* Ask the Lord to raise up people who are willing share Christ with the Gypsies.
+Ask the Lord to raise up people who are willing to share Christ with the Romani.

 Pray that the people who have been rejected and discriminated against will find love and acceptance through Christ.

-Ask God to strengthen, encourage, and protect the small number of Gypsies who have become Christians.
+Ask God to strengthen, encourage, and protect the small number of Romani who have become Christians.

-Ask the Holy Spirit to soften the hearts of the Gypsies towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Romani towards Christians so that they will be receptive to the Gospel.

-* Pray that God will give the missions agencies strategies for reaching the Gypsies.
+Pray that God will give the missions agencies strategies for reaching the Romani.